 Eriophyllum confertiflorum tolerates alkaline soil and clay.

-Eriophyllum confertiflorum's foliage color is green-gray and type is stressdeciduous.
+Foliage of Eriophyllum confertiflorum has color green-gray and is stressdeciduous.

 Communities for Eriophyllum confertiflorum:Chaparral, Coastal Sage Scrub, Southern Oak Woodland and Yellow Pine Forest.